By BERNIE WILSON

 They got it.

-Flacco took a shotgun snap, looked downfield and then dumped it to Rice, who ran through a big hole in the middle of the field.
+Flacco took a shotgun snap, looked downfield and then threw a short pass to Rice, who ran through a big hole in the middle of the field.
 Three Chargers missed him at the 50 before Quentin Jammer and Antoine Cason finally brought him down.

 The ball originally was spotted at the 33.
 After a lengthy review, the ball was moved back to the 34 and the refs measured.
 The new spot still gave the Ravens a first down by the length of the ball.

 "It was just total will," Rice said.
 "Once I made the first guy miss when I cut back across the grain, I actually saw the defense had to flip their hip and I kept eyeing the first down.
 I looked and said, `Should I keep running to the sideline or should I just keep trying to get up field?'
 And that's what I did.
 I just kept getting up field.

 "I left it in the hands of the officials and I'm not going to say they owed us one, but I'm glad we came out on top," he said.

 Said wide receiver Torrey Smith: "I had a great view. ...
 That's probably one of the best plays I've ever seen.
 You won't see too many plays like that.
 He was the perfect guy for it."

 With the Chargers defenders playing deep, Flacco couldn't find Smith open so he went to Rice.

 "I thought it might be our best shot at the time _ give it to Ray _ and Ray made a great run and got a little lucky and it worked out perfect," Flacco said.

 All the Chargers had to do was get the stop and run out the clock for their first win against a team with a winning record this season.